userver-framework/userver/scripts/docs/en/userver/caches.md

 ## Specializations for DB

-The cache is implemented by inheriting from components::CachingComponentBase.
-There are specializations for databases:
+Caches over DB are caching components that use a trait structure as a template argument for customization.
+Such componenets are:

-- MongoCache
+- components::MongoCache
-- @ref pg_cache
+- components::PostgreCache

+A typical case of cache usage consists of trait structure definition:

+@snippet cache/postgres_cache_test.cpp Pg Cache Policy Trivial

+and registration of the caching component in components::ComponentList:

+@snippet cache/postgres_cache_test.cpp  Pg Cache Trivial Usage

+The DB caches are simple to use and quite poverfull.

+## Writing a cache

-To write your own cache, you need to override the cache::CacheUpdateTrait::Update, implement Full and Incremental updates.
+To write your own cache using only the components::CachingComponentBase base class, you need to override the cache::CacheUpdateTrait::Update, implement Full and Incremental updates.
 In Update(), don't forget to put down metrics for the `stats_scope` object, describing how many objects were read, how many parsing errors there were, and how many elements are in the final cache.

+See @ref md_en_userver_tutorial_http_caching for a detailed introduction.

 ## Parallel loading